liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 ### Sending Your Android App's Requests Using Batch Processing [](id=batch-android-app-requests-to-liferay-portal-6-2-dev-guide-en)

-The mobile SDK also allows sending requests using batch processing, which can be much more efficient than sending separate requests.
+The Mobile SDK also allows sending requests using batch processing, which can be much more efficient than sending separate requests.
 For example, suppose you want to delete 10 blog entries at the same time; instead of making one request for each deletion, you can create a batch of calls and send them all